zylok495/Aldi-Homework/README.md

+# Aldi Homework

-Please be adviced that documentations can be found in the project's README.md file.
+Please be adviced that documentations can be found in the tasks's README.md file.
 Thank you :)